 What is D-Mannose?

-To understand how D-Mannose affects our bodies, we first need to understand what D-Mannose is.
 D-Mannose is a non-essential, naturally occurring simple-sugar, known as a monosaccharide.
 We call simple sugars monosaccharides because they only consist of one sugar molecule (Get it? mono, meaning “one”).

 D-Mannose can be synthesized in the body and converted into and from glucose as a nutrient for vital metabolic processes (it can do this since glucose has a similar D-Mannose structure).
-D-Mannose also has other names it can go by, such as; Mannose, Seminose, D-Manosa, and Carubinose.

 D-Mannose has been a supplement of interest to researchers, doctors, and consumers alike for its potential benefit in treating urinary tract infections (UTIs).